cacheflowe/haxademic/guides/processing-dmx.md

 ### DMX lights

-There's a whole world of DMX lights and DMX-controlled devices, like winches (link) and power outlets.
+There's a whole world of DMX lights and DMX-controlled devices, like [winches](https://www.rosebrand.com/subcategory761/dmx-winches.aspx) and [power outlets](https://www.chauvetdj.com/products/dmx-4/).
 Most DMX lights have a manual RGB mode, which can be set via a control panel on the back of the devices.
 By setting the starting channel of your device, you can target multiple daisy-chained lights by sending out DMX values on different channels.
 If a light has an RGB mode, you will likely use 3 consecutive DMX channels to target R, G, & B. Other channels might be used to control pan/tilt on motorized light fixtures, for example.

 ### Code